elixir-europe/rdmkit/pages/your_tasks/data_organisation.md

 ## How to choose the appropriate file formats?

 ### Description
 File formats play an important role when you try to open files later or another person would like to work with the data.
-Choosing open and widely supported file formats ensures compatibility and accessibility in the foreseen future.
+Some file formats keep structured data and even permit metadata inclusion, hereby enabling machine-readability and promoting interoperability.
+Others are easy for humans to understand.
+Each type of format has use cases.
+However, as a general principle, choosing open and widely supported file formats ensures long-term compatibility and accessibility in the foreseen future.

 ### Considerations
-Wherever possible, try to use as much from the following list:
+When making a selection for an appropriate file format, you should consider the following factors whenever feasible:
 - non-proprietary;
 - based on open standard;
 - commonly used in your research domain;